Guide to getting an associate degree in education

 Infant and toddler certificate

-Infants and toddlers require special attention, and therefore, some employers require the completion of an infant and toddler certificate for employment.
-It will cover socialization, developmentally appropriate lessons and environments, and curriculum design.
+Infants and toddlers require special attention.
+Therefore, some employers require the completion of an infant and toddler certificate for employment.
+These programs cover socialization, developmentally appropriate lessons and environments, and curriculum design.
 In addition, students learn about current and historical theoretical approaches to early childhood practices, and how to become early childhood advocates.

 Associate teacher certificate

-The completion of this certificate will ensure employers that the student meets the requirements for employment in a private or publicly funded childcare program.
+The completion of this certificate assures employers that the student meets the requirements for employment in a private or publicly funded childcare program.
 It focuses on the knowledge and training needed to work with infants to school-aged children, and includes an introduction to principles, observation procedures, and documentation practices.

 Master teacher certificate